Adult Services

 No one will be denied access to services due to inability to pay.
 There is a discounted/sliding fee schedule available, based on family size and income.

-Complimentary program to Adult Care Management (ACM) providing a continuum of care to stabilize lives, secure housing, and connect clients to essential social services.
+Providing a continuum of care to stabilize lives, secure housing, and connect clients to essential social services.

-Adult Intensive Case Management | Adult Care Management (ACM)
+Adult Intensive Case Management (ICM)

 Intensive case management and intervention for low-income and homeless adults with serious, persistent mental illness or substance abuse challenges.